Please take note this post may contain affiliate links.

 6. The Dutch Are Very Punctual

 Someone invites you for dinner at 6:00 pm, expect to be there at 5:55 pm.
 Does the party start at 9:00 pm?
 If you’re not there by 9:00 pm sharp, you’re late.
 I’m all for punctuality when it comes to work or appointments, but social gatherings?
 There’s no harm in showing up a bit late.
 What’s another 15 or 20 minutes?
 Stereotypically, Jews don’t own a watch.
 So being on time isn’t exactly easy for us.
+I’m obsessed with this watch my partner Kevin gave me for my birthday.

 7. No Hugs, Kisses or Even Shaking Hands